ihsoj/Standard_and_Poors_Sectors_Holding_Period_Investment_Analysis/README.md

 ## Data:
 The stock tickers for the sectors are from http://www.sectorspdr.com/sectorspdr/.
 The datasets are from https://finance.yahoo.com/.
 Python, Pandas, and Jupyter Notebook were utilized to work with the data and arrive at definitive conclusions for both hypotheses.
-Morevover, considerations were made for data smear and distribution properties to pick the appropriate test to compaare the samples.
+Morevover, considerations were made for data smear and distribution properties to pick the appropriate test to compare the samples.